 OMG!
 If I attend one more boring online event that makes me feel “unnecessary”, I’ll scream!
 Some women’s ministry virtual events seem they need no participants at all.
 If you don’t need any interaction, just do a YouTube video as Priscilla Shire did!
 It’s ok to have a one-sided experience sometimes.

 Otherwise, include the women in every step of the experience.

 Make it interactive.
-Create the visuals (i.e. PowerPoint or Prezi) so they are fun, colorful, and reinforce important points as you go along.
+Create visuals (i.e. PowerPoint or Prezi) that are fun, colorful, and reinforce important points as you go along.
 The biggest key is getting them involved!